Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Daar stared at him for a moment, then flicked his ears and turned his attention back to the Abrogators.
 "Humans are *weird,* Boss."

 Coombes cleared his throat and raised his binoculars again. "...Whaddya think?
-About...two minutes?
+About... two minutes?
 Three?"

 "‘Bout that," Daar agreed.
 He plucked the detonator from his webbing and wired it up.